-In our back yard we have a small garden area which this year got started a little late in the season.
+In our back yard, we have a small garden area which this year got started a little late in the season.
 Our carrots and beats did not do well, maybe because the weeds were so prolific that they took over the entire plot.
 Oh, well….life is too short to spend time pulling weeds.
 But our green beans just went crazy.
 We only planted two short rows of Blue Lake Stringless Pole beans but they have produced such a magnificent crop.

 I know that there will still be more beans to pick in just a few days but we are hoping that they will start slowing down now that the weather is getting a little cooler.

-Be sure to follow us on our social media accounts
+Please follow us on our social media accounts

-- 2 pounds fresh green beans
+- 2 pounds of fresh green beans

 - 2-1/2 cups white or apple cider vinegar